 The second reason is that EPA anticipates that the distillate fuel portion of transmix will contain significantly less sulfur beginning June, 2006, when the sulfur standard for highway diesel fuel drops sharply from 500 to 15 parts per million (ppm).
 Beginning in June, 2006, EPA estimates that the national average sulfur content of transmix will drop from approximately 800 ppm to 141 ppm, using product sulfur levels and pipeline product sequencing arrangements from Chapter 7 of the Regulatory Support Document (RSD) for the nonroad diesel sulfur regulations.
 Blending 0.25 volume percent transmix containing 141 ppm sulfur into gasoline raises the sulfur level of the gasoline by only approximately 0.3 ppm.
-Although the percentage of gasoline that is blended with transmix would be anticipated to increase under this proposed rule, EPA anticipates that transmix will be blended at no more than 0.25 volume percent on average nationwide, and that the overall average increase in gasoline sulfur from transmix blending will have a negligible impact on emissions from gasoline engines.
-Using EPA's model for calculating emissions from vehicle fleets for a given year (MOBILE 6.2.03), EPA estimates that blending 0.25 volume percent transmix in gasoline would change emissions of various pollutants by only -0.2 to 0.3 percent.
+Although the percentage of gasoline that is blended with transmix is anticipated to increase under this rule, EPA anticipates that transmix will be blended at no more than 0.25 volume percent on average nationwide, and that the overall average increase in gasoline sulfur from transmix blending will have a negligible